 Better yet, when someone downloads your app from the app store, they’re taking a big step in terms of loyalty.
 It’s not the same as someone randomly coming across you in a Google search, or via a link on social media.
 Your app’s now on their home screen, and these users are instantly much more qualified than a large percentage of your web app users.

 Want to convert your Vue app to a mobile app?
-Get a free demo of the MobiLoud platform and see how it's done.
+Get a free, personalized consultation and learn more about the MobiLoud platform and what it can do for you.

 Vue.js may be a decent option today for building front end interfaces for mobile apps.
 But if you’ve already built a web app, and want to convert this to a mobile app for your mobile-first users, MobiLoud is a better choice.